 Feet sensors generally fit into the players’ soccer boots as insoles and help analyze distance covered while dribbling, running, walking, time on the ball, ball touches, balls received, shot power, passes, leg distribution, speed, sprints, acceleration and deceleration, mechanical work and work rate.

 More sophisticated sensors can even track contact points (inside and outside or tip of the foot) as well as intensity levels.

 Shin sensors cover many other leg sensor features and metrics like shot speed, number of passes, and kick-force but focus on wearability and comfort during games while also providing protection.
 Shin sensors also provide information on tackles and potential injury from impacts during play.

 Is Wearable Tech Good for Soccer?

 The introduction of big data into soccer through wearable technology has created divided opinions.
 Some detractors feel that the introduction of wearable technology has taken the ‘heart’ out of the game and made it too clinical, while others feel it has enhanced the game and carried it to new levels.

 In the end, data and information can only improve soccer by making it easier for players and managers to monitor their health and performance safely while also increasing the thrill for fans.

 Register with BetMGM to bet on soccer games.
-Use your new-found knowledge of wearable technology to better inform your soccer betting, keep up with the latest soccer odds and learn about earning Parlay Boosts – a fun and ‘low-risk high-reward’ soccer bet online that combine multiple wagers into one ticket.
+Use your new-found knowledge of wearable technology to inform your soccer betting better, keep up with the latest soccer odds, and learn about earning Parlay Boosts – a fun and ‘low-risk, high-reward’ soccer bet online that combines multiple wagers into one ticket.
 Whatever your sports betting needs, look no further than BetMGM.